-- S-811 King County should allow for habitat and natural systems enhancement projects that include, but are not limited to: - a.
-Modification of vegetation; - b.
-Removal of nonnative or invasive plants; - c.
-Shoreline stabilization using soft or non-structural techniques; and - d.
-Dredging, and filling, provided that the primary purpose of such actions is clearly restoration of the natural character and shoreline ecological processes and functions of the shoreline. - S-812 Habitat and natural systems enhancement projects should assure that the projects address legitimate restoration needs and priorities.
+S-811 King County should allow for habitat and natural systems enhancement projects that include, but are not limited to: b.
+Re emoval of nonnative or invasive plants; c.
+Sł noreline stabilization using soft or non-structural techniques; and d.
+Dr Dredging, and filling, provided that the primary purpose of such actions is clearly restoration of the natural character and shoreline ecological pr ocesses and functions of the shoreline.
+S-812 Habitat and natural systems enhancement projects should assure that the projects address legitimate restoration needs and priorities.

 IX.
-Primary & Administrative Policies
+Primary ((&)) and Administrative Policies